GeoscienceAustralia/ga-wphase/README.md

 Alternatively, you could of course use some other Docker networking scheme and swap out localhost for an appropriate hostname or IP.

-### `wphase-prod`
+### Using Docker in production

-This container is designed for production use: it includes a fully-built version of wphase and directly invokes the wphase script by default.
+The container image is also ready for production use: it includes a fully-built version of wphase and directly invokes the wphase script as its default entrypoint default.
 It does *not* include the greens functions database (since these are typically huge), so you'll still need to mount these; and you'll also need to mount a directory to `/outputs`, where the output files will be stored.

 You can use the `run-wphase` directive to invoke the production container, automatically handling the directory mounting: